Mining Accidents

 The statute of limitations is a specific time limit within which a plaintiff can file a claim.
 States govern these laws to maintain specific standards for filing and to protect defendants from wrongful claims.
 Mining accidents are complicated and cases can potentially fall under different statutes depending on several factors, but many workplace incidents fall under personal injury.

 In a personal injury claim in Wyoming, an injured person has four years to file a lawsuit against the defendant.
-If the lawsuit involves a wrongful death claim, the plaintiff only has two years to file.
+If the lawsuit involves a wrongful death claim or government, the plaintiff only has two years to file.

 A workers’ compensation action in Wyoming must be filed within one year from the date of receiving a medical diagnosis for the work-related injury or illness, and no later than three years from the date of the accident or exposure itself.